293 – IT investment: Dangerous Enthusiasm or Due Diligence? Use evidence to decide.

 Evidence-based management is an emerging movement to explicitly use the current, best evidence in management and decision-making.
 It is part of the larger movement towards evidence-based practices.

 I found a very interesting sounding book at this time called The Knowing Doing Gap by Jeffrey Pfeffer and Robert Sutton.
-The title seemed to say it all – how can organisations put their knowledge into action and be more successful?
+The title seemed to say it all – why don’t organisations put their knowledge into action?
 I would like to say this book changed my life, but unfortunately it didn’t.
 Before I could read it thoroughly, I lent it to a colleague who never returned it.
 That closed a knowing doing gap for me – don’t lend other people your new books!
+I did learn that knowing what needs to change, doesn’t mean it will change.

 I found that Employee Surveys had now become common place.
 Councils were now being managed by CEOs who ‘took the temperature’ of organisational culture and then developed plans to improve it.
 I was never too clear on the connection between culture scores and value for customers or the community.